westmuse/program-committee/content/pc-materials/reviewing-guidelines.md

 ## Community Representation

 For any session that discusses a specific group of people, especially if they are the intended audience or focus of an exhibition or program, at least one member from the specific group should be represented on the panel.
-When session attendance is cost prohibitive for the individual(s), WMA will waive the in-person requirement for all presenters and virtual or recorded participation will be allowed to ensure an appropriate and balanced community representation in the session.
+When session attendance is cost prohibitive for the individual(s), WMA will waive the in-person requirement for them and virtual or recorded participation will be allowed to ensure an appropriate and balanced community representation in the session.

 ## Titles